rxdock/rxdock/docs/index.rst

 Contributor concordat
 ^^^^^^^^^^^^^^^^^^^^^

-rDock adheres both to No Code of Conduct and Code of Merit.
+|Dock| adheres both to No Code of Conduct and Code of Merit.

 .. toctree::
    :maxdepth: 2